sskorol/vosk-api-gpu/README.md

 - Jetson Xavier **will** work with the latest large model if you remove `rnnlm` folder from `model`.
 - Make sure you have at least Docker (20.10.6) and Compose (1.29.1) versions.
 - Your host's CUDA version must match the container's as they share the same runtime.
 Jetson images were built with CUDA 10.1.
 As per the desktop version: CUDA 11.3.0 was used.
+- If you plan to use `rnnlm`, make sure you allocated at least 12Gb of RAM to your Docker instance (16Gb is optimal).

 ### Testing